-The Furnace is a daily homily podcast of Fr Josh Miechels, a priest of the Emmanuel Community.
-During these uncertain times, the podcast aims to keep give people hope through the Heart of Jesus, the "glowing furnace of love" (St Gertude the Great).
+The Furnace is a free brief daily homily podcast by a priest of the Emmanuel Community for the Archdiocese of Sydney.
+The aim of the podcast is to proclaim the love of the Sacred Heart of Jesus, the "glowing furnace of love" (St Gertrude the Great).

 Why The Furnace?
 Quite simply because most people in Australia, and the

 world, can no longer get to Mass, or even into a church.
 The point of these